jennaepstein/MUSA550-finalproject/_posts/2021-12-21-part1-exploratory-analysis.md

 ---

 ## Total Population & Population Density
-To gain a better understanding of where major centers of population are situated throughout the city, I pulled data from the US Census using cenpy to obtain the total population estimate and land area for each tract.
+To gain a better understanding of where major centers of population are situated throughout the city, I pulled data from the US Census to obtain the total population estimate and land area for each tract.
 I first grouped population by borough and charted the total population in each.
 Bronx has the highest total population.

 <div id="NYC_boros_total_population_barchart"></div>